Hurghada Two Day Tours

 Cairo is magnificent, beautiful and, at times, infuriating.
 Below, car horns bellow tuneless symphmuezzins’d avenues of faded 19th-century grandeur while donkey carts rattle down dusty lanes lined with colossal Fatimid and Mamluk monuments.
 From above, the distorted roar of the muezzins’ call to prayer echoes out from duelling minarets.

-This megacity’s constant buzz and noise is a product of its 22 million inhabitants simultaneously megacity Cairo’s infrastructure under their collective weight and lifting its spirits.
-A visit can jangle your nerves, but it’s a small price to pay to tap into the energy of the Place Egyptians call Umm Ad Dunya – the mother of the World.
+This megacity’s constant buzz and noise are a product of its 22 million inhabitants.
+Simultaneously, the megacity of Cairo’s infrastructure is under their collective weight and lifting its spirits.
+A visit can jangle your nerves, but it’s a small price to pay to tap into the energy of the Place Egyptians call Umm Ad Dunya—the mother of the world.

 Pyramids of Giza